What is Title IX?

 Participation in Athletics

 Data from the National Collegiate Athletic Association (NCAA) provide information concerning personnel, revenues, expenses, and other comparative variables of men’s and women’s intercollegiate athletics programs at NCAA member institutions for the fiscal years 2004 through 2010.
-Comparing the 2004 data to the 2010 data reveals increases in the proportion of female student athletes.
-During this time, there was an approximately 14 percentage point increase in the proportion of female student athletes in Division I, a 21 percentage point increase for women in Division II, and a 14 percentage point increase for women in Division III.
+Comparing the 2004 data to the 2010 data reveals increases in the participation of female student athletes.
+During this time, there was an approximately 14 percentage point increase in the participation of female student athletes in Division I, a 21 percentage point increase for women in Division II, and a 14 percentage point increase for women in Division III.

 SOURCE: The National Collegiate Athletic Association.
 (2012).
 Research — NCAA Gender Equity Report 2004–2010.